Dr Martin Zebracki

 I have specialised in the whys and hows of processes of inclusion and exclusion in arts practises in urban public spaces with special emphasis on socially marginalised populations, in particular lesbian, gay and bisexual (LGBT) people.
 I have published widely about the intersecting geographies of public-art practice, sexuality, (queer) citizenship, digital culture, and social inclusivity.
 I am the editor of Public Art Encounters: Art, Space and Identity (with Joni M. Palmer; Routledge, 2017) and The Everyday Practice of Public Art: Art, Space, and Social Inclusion (with Cameron Cartiere; Routledge, 2016).
 I am a member of international research and professional committees that are key to public-art practice and the study of sexualities.
 I have collaboratively designed and convened more than fifteen themed sessions at major interdisciplinary conferences and forums.
+I am also a frequently invited speaker at institutions of higher education and research worldwide, most recently at the University of Oslo, Paris Diderot at Sorbonne Paris Cité, Tokyo University of the Arts, University of California–Berkeley, University of Melbourne, University of Canterbury–New Zealand, Western Sydney University, and the National University of Singapore.
 Over the years, I have set new agendas and extensively engaged with peers and research-user audiences in creative sectors, public policy and activism.

-I am the Equality & Inclusion Leader in the School of Geography, Chair of the Royal Geographical Society (RGS-IBG) Space, Sexualities and Queer Research Group, and Steering Committee Member of the newly founded national network Queer Research UK (QRUK).
+My commitment to issues of social diversity and inclusivity also transpires in my leadership roles as Equality and Inclusion Leader in the School of Geography, University of Leeds, Chair of the Royal Geographical Society (RGS-IBG) Space, Sexualities and Queer Research Group and Steering Committee Member of the newly founded national network Queer Research UK (QRUK).
 Moreover, I am a Member of the Editorial Board of Public Art Dialogue.

-I have an educational background in Human Geography and Urban and Regional Planning at Utrecht University, where I have obtained my BSc, MSc and PhD degrees in 2005, 2007 and 2012, respectively.
+I have an educational background in Human Geography and Urban and Regional Planning at Utrecht University, where I have obtained my BSc Hons degree (with distinction, 2005), MSc Research degree (with distinction, 2007) and PhD degree (2012).
 In 2006, I pursued graduate research courses in Geographical Thought and Art History at the University of Florida, where I also served as teaching assistant in Social Statistics.
 In 2007-2011, I was the convener of various courses in social and cultural geography at Utrecht Summer School, Utrecht University.
 I held the positions of Lecturer and Postdoctoral Researcher in Cultural and Urban Geography at Wageningen University (2012-13), Utrecht University (2013), and Vrije Universiteit Brussel (2013).
 I was Academic Advisor and Student Counsellor at University College Utrecht (2011-13), an international selective liberal arts undergraduate college.
 In 2013, I moved to the School of Geography at the University of Leeds, where I held the role of Lecturer until my promotion to Associate Professor in 2018.

 - Equality and Inclusion Leader